-• An unexcused absence is anything that does not meet the qualifications above.
-If the absence is not excused, the student is subject to disciplinary actions and must meet with the instructor of the course, and the Department Chair and/or Undergraduate Program Director
+An unexcused absence is anything that does not meet the qualifications above.
+If the absence is not excused, the student is subject to disciplinary action and must meet with the instructor of the course, the Department Chair, and/or the Undergraduate Program Director.